Prenatal Gut Health Testing

 If you have been on the oral contraceptive pill, Mirena coil or hormone implants, your gut flora may be also be out of kilter.
 The Morning After Pill also has a detrimental effect on gut flora.
 This group of drugs makes a woman more prone to yeast overgrowth (Candida).

 A poor gut flora will hamper your little one’s immunity, predisposing him/her to infection.
 It’s very common for small children to get frequent ear infections and tonsillitis.
 Some babies have digestive problems right from birth, presenting as colic.

 We are often asked to treat babies suffering with severe colic and eczema; and children with recurrent ear infections and/or tonsillitis.
 So often the mother has digestive problems and diagnostic medical tests on her reveal that she does indeed have a poor gut flora.

 It has also been discovered that mothers of children with learning difficulties, including autism, dyslexia and dyspraxia, all have gut flora problems (gut dysbiosis).
-This most interesting research has been carried out by Dr Natasha McBride, whose interest in the subject came about, when she discovered that her own son was autistic.
-Her pioneering work has shown that by rebalancing the gut flora, that the severity of autism may be reduced.
+This most interesting research has been carried out by Dr Natasha McBride, whose interest in the subject came about when she discovered that her own son was autistic.
+Her pioneering work has shown that by rebalancing the gut flora, the severity of autism may be reduced.

 Your diet also dictates what kind of gut flora you have.
 A diet rich in sugary and processed carbohydrates (white bread, pasta, biscuits, cake and pastries) will promote the growth of pathogenic bacteria and yeast.
 This is why a healthy diet pre-pregnancy and during pregnancy is vital.